mbloch/mapshaper/docs/development/label-tool-design.md

 Error: [style] Unexpected value for dx:
 ```

-(A string property such as `css=` does take an empty value and stores it.
-The
-legacy mode never met this, because `prepareRecordForDrag()` mutates the record
+(The legacy mode never met this, because `prepareRecordForDrag()` mutates the
-instead of running a command — which is what the GUI guardrails say an edit
+record instead of running a command — which is what the GUI guardrails say an
-should not do.)
+edit should not do.)

-**Decided: an empty value unsets a typed property.** It is consistent with what
+**Decided: an empty value unsets the property.** It is consistent with what
 clearing already writes, since `-style label-pos=s` leaves `dx`, `dy` and
 `text-anchor` undefined rather than zero, and it gives the CLI a per-property
 unset next to `-style clear`, which can only clear all of them at once.

+**Implemented** as `emptyValueUnsetsProperty()` in `svg-properties.mjs`, which
+is true for a property whose type rule has no empty value to store — a number,
+a colour, a measure, a label position.
+It is deliberately not "every typed
+property": `css` is typed `inlinecss` and that type accepts any string, so
+`css=` goes on storing an empty value rather than quietly changing meaning.
+A
+property with no type rule at all takes any string as a literal, so it keeps
+storing one too.

+Removing a position is not setting one, so `label-pos=` neither validates the
+value it was not given nor clears the offsets a position would have stood for.
+That is what lets one command say "stop taking a position, carry these offsets
+instead": `-style label-pos= dx=12 dy=-4 text-anchor=start`.

 The panel's readout does not depend on it.
 The lit cell is decided by the
 offsets first — any `dx`/`dy` means no cell is lit, whatever `label-pos` says —